A Tokyo Itinerary: What to Do in Tokyo in 3 Days!

 The short answer is that if you've only got 3 days in Tokyo you'll likely want to stay in either Ginza or Shinjuku.
 They're conveniently located with plenty of restaurants and local culture.

 Personally, I stayed in Asakusa and absolutely loved it, so that's a good option if you're not interested in being in a super touristy neighbourhood.
-Shibuya, and the area near Tokyo Station are also both perfectly suitable areas from which to tackle the city.
+Shibuya and the area near Tokyo Station are also both perfectly suitable areas from which to tackle the city.
 Roppongi, Odaiba, and Ueno are also very intriguing, but your best bet on a short leash would be Ginza or Shinjuku, most likely.
 If you're resourceful, though, you can make any of these areas work.
+It's important to think carefully about the best area to stay in Tokyo!

 "I've got three days in Tokyo, What Food Do I Need to Try?"

-This could be a post unto itself, but Japanese food is my favourite on the planet, so, just for posterity sake, I at least need to offer you a little "greatest hits."
+This could be a post unto itself, but Japanese food is my favourite on the planet, so just for posterity’s sake, I at least need to offer you a little "greatest hits."

 With 3 days, eating would be a big part of my Tour de Tokyo.
 This is what I would look towards.